Evo-F/arania-campaign-01/index.md

 ## Axton Therius
 - Human
-- Level 5 Scribe Wizard
+- Level 5 Artillerist Artificer

-Axton Therius the 16th is a human wizard from the city of Carrin, specifically the infamous neighborhood known as The Warren.
+Axton Therius the 16th is a human artificer from the city of Carrin, specifically the infamous neighborhood known as The Warren.
 Unlike the other members of the Party, Axton was not dispatched on this quest by The Grand Library, instead joining the Party incidentally when they were all kidnapped by the Red Star.

 One of Axton's ancestors was a member of The Librarians' Guild at the time of the Nightfall; instead of staying at the Library to defend it, according to his sworn oath, Axton's ancestor fled the Library.
 In doing this, he brought dishonor on his entire family, and for a time they had to leave Carrin for fear of persecution.
 In time, they returned to the city, though have endeavored to keep a low profile by living in The Warren.
 Axton believes that by completing a quest of great importance for The Grand Library, he will restore his family's reputation and atone for his ancestor's oathbreaking.

 In addition to his arcane powers, Axton possesses a uniquely keen mind, granting him near-perfect recall of anything he has seen or heard.
 Though incredibly intelligent, Axton's commitment to redeeming his family has fostered an often-naive optimism.
 - Joined the Party in Session 05.
+- Was previously a Scribe Wizard until Session 13.

 # Notable Exploits
 ## Infiltrating the Verny Garrison